XiongCynthia/SensorFaultDetection/README.md

 The timestamps in the data are not consistently spaced apart.
 Earlier timestamps are in 1-hour intervals, but by the end, they are in 5-minute intervals.
 There are many gaps in between due to sensor disconnection or failure, though particularly large gaps (up to 21 days) are scarce.

-This dataset is free to the public on Kaggle and is licensed under Open Database License (ODbL) v1.0 [[1]](https://github.com/XiongCynthia/SensorFaultDetection/tree/main#references).
+This dataset is free to the public on Kaggle and is licensed under Open Database License (ODbL) v1.0 (Möbius, 2020).

 ## Methods